fainsteinf/fainsteinf.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: These are some of the research projects I have the joy to be part of.
+description: Some of the research projects I have the joy of being part of.
+These are all scientific adventures under the advice of Gabriel B. Mindlin.
 nav: true
 nav_order: 3
 display_categories: [Physics of Life, Machine Learning]